 The table above reflects the actual dollar equivalent amount of SDRs received or transferred by the ESF.
-Amounts within the financial statements computed on an accrual basis will thus differ due to changes in foreign exchange rates since actual SDR movements occur shortly after the balance sheet date.
+Amounts within the financial statements are computed on an accrual basis and will thus differ due 1) to changes in SDR exchange rates between accrual date and transaction date, and 2) change in interest receivable/charges payable balances between beginning and end of year.